playcanvas/developer.playcanvas.com/content/en/user-manual/assets/cubemaps.md

 ## Importing Cube Map Textures

 A cube map is an asset that requires six texture assets as input.
 Therefore, in order to fully configure a new cube map asset, you must first import 6 images into your project.
-To do this, simply drag 6 images from your file system into your browser tab running PlayCanvas Designer.
+To do this, simply drag 6 images from your file system into your browser tab running PlayCanvas Editor.
 Once uploaded and processed, the images will appear in the Asset Explorer where they are now ready to be assigned to a cube map asset.

 ## Creating New Cube Map

-You can create new cube map assets directly from the PlayCanvas Designer interface.
+You can create new cube map assets directly from the PlayCanvas Editor interface.
 First, ensure that the Asset Explorer is shown (Press A or select Toggle Asset Explorer from the View menu).
 Then press the + button next to the Cube Maps filter.

 ![add_cubemap](/images/content_creation/add_cubemap.png)